Schedule

 Dessert Receptions:

-Manchester Wesley Research Center Reception
+Manchester Wesley Research Center Reception, Student Union Building

-John Wesley Fellows/AFTE Reception
+John Wesley Fellows/AFTE Reception, Student Union Building

 Saturday March 21, 2026